tier4/driving_log_replayer/docs/use_case/annotationless_perception.en.md

 This method is assumed to be used mainly.
 If the file path of result.jsonl output from a past test is specified, the metrics values from past tests can be used as threshold values.
-The pass range cannot currently be set from the argument.
-(Method under consideration)
+The passing range can also be specified as an argument.

 An image of its use is shown below.